Whole (film): Release

 Whole had its official premiere at the Los Angeles Film Festival in June 2003.
 It went on to screen at several other film festivals, including the Calgary International Film Festival, the San Francisco IndieFest, the Florida Film Festival and the Wisconsin Film Festival, before it was picked up by the Sundance Channel, which screened the documentary on May 17, 2004.

 Reception

 The Austin Chronicle gave the film 3/5 stars, writing " Gilbert’s film takes a wide-eyed and nonmorbid approach to her subjects, and the film is sure to become required viewing among psychiatry residents during their medical training."

 Carl Elliott from Slate is of the opinion that Gilbert made a sensitive film, allowing amputee wannabes to speak for themselves.
-The viewers are confronted with the struggles, people who are obsessed to becone amputees go trough, as they care confronted with their strange desire.
+The viewers are confronted with the struggles, people who are obsessed to become amputees go through, as they care confronted with their strange desire.

 Robert Koehler from Variety states that the great achievement of the film is, to cast a light on this "ultra-dark corner of the medical avant-garde" and to get both subjects as well as experts to talk about this rare medical and psychiatric condition.